Beluga: Functional Programming with Higher-Order Abstract Syntax

 We advocate the use of higher-order abstract syntax (HOAS) where we represent binders in the object language with binders in the meta-language.
 One of the key benefits is that we not only get support for renaming and fresh name generation, but also for capture-avoiding substitution.
 While HOAS encodings have played an important role in mechanizing the meta-theory of programming languages, it has been difficult to incorporate HOAS encodings directly into functional programming.

 - Brigitte Pientka.
-Coverage checking contextual objects, submitted June 2012, (tar-ball with Beluga examples)
+Coverage checking contextual objects, draft June 2012, (tar-ball with Beluga examples)

 - Andrew Cave and Brigitte Pientka.
 Programming with Binders and Indexed Data-types, 39th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL'12).